loopbackio/loopback-next/examples/passport-login/README.md

 ### Create a test app and test user in FaceBook

-1. Login to facebook developer console: https://developers.facebook.com/apps
+1. Login to Facebook developer console: https://developers.facebook.com/apps
 2. Click on `My Apps` tab in the dashboard menu, and then select `Add a new App`
 3. This loads the `App creation` page.
 Pick the platform as `Website` and then enter app category, app name and "Site URL" (Skip the quick start)